A new report shows that nearly 21-thousand off-farm jobs in a four-state area have been saved thanks to farmers’ investment in crop insurance in 2012.

 The study was conducted by the University of Nebraska and underwritten by Omaha-based Farm Credit Services of America (FCSAmerica).
 It covers the states of Iowa, Nebraska, South Dakota and Wyoming.

-The report shows indemnity payments generated off-farm economic impact of nearly 2.2 billion dollars in the four states.
+The report says that insurance payments not only helped ensure that most farmers will be able to plant another crop in 2013, the indemnities also produced a significant impact beyond the farm gate.
+It shows indemnity payments generated off-farm economic impact of nearly 2.2 billion dollars in the four states.
 That figure includes 721 million dollars of labor income that preserved 20,900 off-farm jobs in the region.

 We discussed the study’s key findings and what they mean with Mike Barrett, senior vice president of insurance with FCSAmerica.